DIPlib/diplib/DIPthoughts.md

 -----------

     dip::MeasuringTool measuringTool;
-    measuringTool.Register( "myMsrName", myMsrFunc_Info, myMsrFunc_Prepare, myMsrFunc_Measure, ... );
+    measuringTool.Register( "myMsrName", myMsrFunc_Info, myMsrFunc_Prepare, ... );
-    dip::Measurement msr = measuringTool.Measure( labimg, greyimg, { "myMsrName", "size" } );
+    dip::Measurement msr = measuringTool.Measure( labimg, greyimg,
+                                                  StringArray{ "myMsrName", "size" } );
     std::cout << msr["myMsrName"][1];           // How to do indexing?
     std::cout << msr.at("myMsrName",1);         // How to do indexing?

 Allocate instance of measurement tool class, call its `Measure()` method in much the same way we now call `dip_Measure()`.
 The `Register()` method allows to register new measurement features, in just the same way we do now.
 The constructor calls `Register()` for each of the standard types.
 This should be fast.

 Currently we use a function to get an ID for each of the measurement features.
 Instead, [we will always use strings][Passing options to a function] to refer to measurement features.
 These are mapped to an index into a table that stores the function pointers.
 We can use `std::unordered_map`, a hash table, to map the names to the indices.

 The measurement functionality will be different than it is now.
 The current measurement structure is too flexible; this is not necessary,